 Image source: glassfire.org

-Interior French Doors perfectly connect two living spaces inside your home.
-One of the many benefits with interior French Doors is that you can see through the doors which creates an effect that makes your home appear bigger.
+Interior French doors perfectly connect two living spaces inside your home.
+One of the many benefits of internal French doors is that you can see through the doors which creates an effect that makes your home appear bigger.

-Interior French Doors look very similar to external French Doors.
-Combining the two in your home creates a consistent style and unique atmosphere.
+Interior French doors look very similar to French pocket doors.
+Combining the two in your home creates a consistent style and unique atmosphere that allows for more space in any area without impacting floor space, such as the dining room, living room, or more.

 Sliding French Doors